kaushaljoshi1/careteam-challenge/README.md

 # Components
 Graph - A class to implement graph\
-CommectedComponent - A class to implement logic\
+ConnectedComponent - A class to implement logic\
 UnitTes - A class which runs assertions against actual and expected output.

 # How to Run